 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-I offer an introductory session by telephone or video for £25 (or face to face for £35).
-This allows us to start to explore some of the issues you are experiencing to see how we might work effectively together.
+I offer an introductory session for £45.
+This will allow us to start exploring some of the issues you are experiencing to see how we might work effectively together.

 All subsequent sessions cost £60.
 I also offer a limited number of daytime at a concessionary rate for students/those on a lower income.